 Read Across America

-If you would like to apply for a stop on the 2014 Cat Tracks Tour, apply online by Jan.
-7, 2014.
-Contact Bernadette "Beeb" Gillis at (573) 634-3202 if you have questions about the Cat Tracks Tour.
+Apply for a stop on the Cat Tracks Tour by completing an online application.
+Contact Jeanna Machon at (573) 644-9623 if you have questions about the Cat Tracks Tour.
 View photos from the 2014 Cat Tracks Tour on the MNEA Flickr website.

 If your school is one of the lucky few to have a "Cat Stop," remember to line up a photographer to record your event in pictures.
 Be sure to post your event ideas and photos on MNEA’s Facebook Page, www.facebook.com/MissouriNEA.
 Submit by March 7 high quality photos (prints from film or digital photos that are one megabyte or larger) and a short article detailing the photos to Debra Beckman, Missouri NEA, 1810 E. Elm St., Jefferson City, MO 65101.